CuB3y0nd/assembly.rip/src/content/posts/cs-notes/CSAPP.md

 ## Packaging Commonly Used Functions

-- How to package functions commonly used by programmers?
+- How to package functions commonly used by programmers ?
   - Math, I/O, memory management, string manipulation, etc
 - Awkward, given the linker framework so far:
   - Option 1: Put all functions into a single source file